Varinder-Dhillon-coding/Varinder104/README.md

 - 👋 Hi, I’m @Varinder104
 - 👀 I’m interested in ...Programming
-- 🌱 I’m currently learning ...Python and Html Css
+- 🌱 I’m currently learning ...Javascript and React
-- 💞️ I’m looking to collaborate on ...not now
+- 💞️ I’m looking to collaborate on ...Web Developement
 - 📫 How to reach me ...instagram= varinder_dhillon0

 --->